hazae41/ethbrno-wallet/README.md

 #### B. Use the wallet
 1. Launch the extension, click on `Create wallet`.
-2. Enter a name for your wallet, save your seed, click on `I saved my seed`.
+2. Enter a name for your wallet click on `Add`.
 3. Click on your wallet, copy your wallet address, fund your wallet with Goerli by clicking on the $ icon.
 4. Add a recipient, a value and send some Goerli to a lucky guy.
-5. Click on the TOR logo to analyse your transaction and see that the IP was hidden (to analyse the IP, we added a proxy that give us the IP address received by the RPC/third parties, if you don't find the website with the TOR logo, here you go: https://ethbrno-logs.vercel.app/).
+5. Click on the TOR logo to analyse your transaction and see on the left side that the IP address is hidden (to analyse the IP, we added a proxy that give us the IP address received by the RPC/third parties, if you don't find the website with the TOR logo, here you go: https://ethbrno-logs.vercel.app/).

 🎉🥳🍾 Congrats, you just used the first privacy oriented wallet on Ethereum.